Not applicable

 Credit and exemptions will be assessed consistent with the principles of the RMIT Credit Policy.

-Successful completion of RMIT's Associate Degree in Legal Practice (Paralegal) may provide entry into the Bachelor of Law with 12 credit points of exemptions.
+Successful completion of RMIT's Associate Degree in Legal Practice (Paralegal) guarantees entry into the Bachelor of Legal and Dispute Studies with up to 96 credit points of exemption.

 Amounts quoted are indicative fees per annum, and are based on a standard year of full-time study (96 credit points).
 A proportionate fee applies for more or less than the full-time study load.